oxydien/simple-mod-sync/README.md

 4. **Monitor Synchronization**: Once the URL is set, the mod synchronization status will be visible in the top-left corner of the title screen.

-- To change the URL later, simply update the `download_url` setting in the config file.
+- To change the URL later, simply update the `download_url` setting in the config file or in the synced mods menu.

 ## For Developers